eldoy/susana/gem/README.md

 bundle install

 # Start web server
-puma
+bundle exec puma

 # Open application in web browser
 http://localhost:9292
 ```
 That's it!
-You now have a fully working app.
+You now have a fully working app ready to be developed.

 Now head back to [the documentation](https://github.com/fugroup/susana) to find out about the features, or read the well commented source code.
 It's only a few hundred lines of code.